 Believe it or not, WiFi networks are much more stable than mobile networks , so when we have the opportunity to use a WiFi network we will be consuming less energy and therefore we will have a longer battery life, but if you are not going to use it turn it off, because your Android will always search for networks.

-Location services and the apps that access them constantly are one of the main ways to escape the battery of our Android, so if you are not going to use them, it is best to deactivate the GPS on the mobile and use it. use only when you need it.
+Location services and the apps that access them constantly are one of the main ways to escape the battery of our Android.
+So if you are not going to use them, it is best to deactivate the GPS on the mobile.
+Only activate, when you need it.

 Turn off your mobile when possible